 The number one most affordable place to retire on the list is Mississippi.
 Even if you can’t spell it, you can retire here, paying only a comfortable $6,574 annually in housing costs.
 Groceries will only run $3,876 per year.
 Utilities another $3,420 and health costs are just $6,315.

 States Where Your Retirement Will Cost Less Than $45,000 a Year

-The best places to retire on less than $45,000 per year are all located in the South and the Midwest.
-Mississippi and Oklahoma — both Southern states — captured the No. 1 and No. 2 spots, respectively.
-In the Midwest, Michigan earned No. 3 in our rankings.
-Alabama, Arkansas, Missouri, Tennessee, Kansas, Georgia and Texas filled out the remaining top 10 states where your retirement will cost the least each year.
+The best places to retire on less than $45,000 per year are concentrated in the South and the Midwest.
+Mississippi, Kansas and Alabama captured the No. 1, No. 2 and No. 3 spots, respectively.
+Oklahoma, Georgia, Tennessee and Missouri filled out the middle ranking states where your retirement will cost the least each year.

 Rounding out the bottom of the rankings are Iowa, West Virginia and Indiana.